 The show is part of art of The Country Nation College Tour presented by Frontier Communications.

-Prior to joining the Connecticut staff, Benedict served as the Chief Operating Officer for the athletics department at Auburn University for two years.
-Benedict is a highly-experienced athletic administrator who served as Deputy Athletic Director at Minnesota (2012-14) and in leadership positions at Virginia Commonwealth (2010-12), Long Beach State (2007-10), and Arizona State (1996-2006).
+Prior to UConn, Benedict served as the Chief Operating Officer for the athletics department at Auburn University for two years.
+Benedict is a highly-experienced athletic administrator who served as the Deputy Athletic Director at Minnesota (2012-14) and in leadership positions at Virginia Commonwealth (2010-12), Long Beach State (2007-10) and Arizona State (1996-2006).

 Benedict directed all the day-to-day operations of the Auburn athletic department, with particular emphasis in operational planning, resource allocation, budget development and strong financial management.
 He led the department in developing strategic long-range plans for a $120-plus million budget, facilities, staffing and accomplishing strategic goals.